codycherrington/bankSim/README.md

 ### Classes

 - `Account`: Handles basic account operations like deposit, withdrawal, and balance tracking
-- `User`: Abstract base class for shared user attributes like username and password
+- `User`: Abstract base class for shared user attributes like username and password; includes password hashing for security
 - `Customer`: Inherits from `User`, linked to a specific bank account
 - `Employee`: Inherits from `User`, can view all accounts
 - `Bank`: Manages all customer and employee data, account management, and file I/O